Jeff Broin

 Jeff Broin (born August 25, 1965) is the founder of POET, LLC, a leading producer of biofuels and coproducts.
-He currently serves as Chairman and CEO.
+He currently serves as chairman and CEO.

 Life and career

 Broin's family ran a farm in Minnesota.
 In the early 1980s, Broin's father began producing ethanol on the farm.
 In 1987, he mortgaged the farm to purchase an ethanol plant in Scotland, South Dakota, and put Jeff in charge of managing it.
 Jeff became the CEO of Broin Companies, and in 2007 renamed it to POET.
-It is now the world's largest biofuel producer, with 28 plants.
+It is now the world's largest biofuel producer, with 34 plants.

-Broin advocates for the biofuels industry and also serves on the board of Growth Energy, the leading biofuel trade association in the country.
+Broin advocates for the biofuels industry.
+He founded and serves on the board of Growth Energy, the leading biofuel trade association in the country.

+In 2023, Jeff Broin joined Richard Childress as co-owner of the Carolina Cowboys; one of ten bull riding teams in the Professional Bull Riders (PBR) Team Series, which runs every summer and autumn in the United States.
+The Carolina Cowboys won the 2025 PBR Team Series Championship title.